 Jointly owned property

-One factor that people often overlook when considering their liability for care home fees is that if your partner is still living in your jointly owned home, it’s not included in the local authority’s financial means test.
+One factor that people often overlook when considering their liability for care home fees is that if your partner is still living in your jointly-owned home, the property is not included in the local authority’s financial means test.

 Are next of kin responsible for care home fees?